cleder/restsims/README.rst

 is known to improve performance by as much as an order of magnitude.

-Alternatively you can use the recipe described in http://reinout.vanrees.org/weblog/2013/09/11/system-eggs-in-your-buildout.html
+Alternatively you can install numpy_ and scipy_  with the package manage of your distribution and use the recipe described in http://reinout.vanrees.org/weblog/2013/09/11/system-eggs-in-your-buildout.html Note that the libraries that come with your distibution are normally NOT optimized for speed.

-test if numpy and scipy are installed correctly:
+Test if numpy and scipy are installed correctly:

 ::